-It can ensure that older persons can downsize their accommodation if they wish so they can spend their retirement years in a community they know and amongst friends and family whilst freeing up larger homes for families.
+It can ensure that older persons can downsize their accommodation if they wish so they can spend their retirement years in a community they know and amongst friends and family whilst freeing up larger family homes for families.

-It can ensure our access to the countryside, that views important to us and historically important buildings and fields are protected.
+It can ensure our access to the countryside, the views that are important to us and the historically important buildings and fields are protected.

-It can ensure that the Parish maintains its unique individuality and does not become a suburb of Aylesbury or integrated with surrounding villages.
+It can ensure that the Parish maintains it unique individuality and does not become a suburb of Aylesbury or integrated with surrounding villages.

-Our thanks go to the community for their time, effort and support in contributing to this process and to the members of the Steering Group who have given up a lot of their time to produce the Neighbourhood Plan
+Our thanks go to all those who have helped in the production of the Plan but particularly to the members of the Steering Group who have given up a lot of their time to bring together the Neighbourhood Plan